-So how did they perform?
+But what does this really mean?
 Miniature Schnauzers were placed in the “bright dogs” group.
 Dog breeds in this class are able to learn a new command with just 5 to 15 repetitions, which means they’re capable of learning a new command in 30 minutes!

 What’s even more impressive is that Miniature Schnauzers will obey a known command (on the first attempt) with an 85% or better success rate.
 Not only are they quick learners, but they’re some of the most obedient dogs in the world!

 The Standard Schnauzer is the medium-sized version and the second largest Schnauzer.
 They weigh roughly 30 to 45 pounds and stand up to 20 inches tall.
 The Standard Schnauzers are also the 2nd smartest schnauzer, coming in at 22nd place overall.

 There are a ton of popular dog breeds in the same intelligence class as the Mini and Standard Schnauzers.
-For example, the class includes both (Pembroke/Cardigan) Welsh Corgis, Cocker Spaniel, Bernese Mountain Dog, Pomeranian and the Collie.
+For example, the class includes both Welsh Corgis, Cocker Spaniel, Bernese Mountain Dog, Pomeranian, Collie and many more.

 The Giant Schnauzer, as you may have guessed, is both the largest and least intelligent of the three sizes.
 Weighing in at 60 to 80 pounds and towering up to 28 inches tall at the shoulder, these dogs are huge, and there’s no denying it.

 Though they’re ranked the 35th smartest dog breed, they’re not far behind the Miniature and Standard variation.
 In reality, Giant Schnauzers are just one intelligence class below – listed as “above average intelligent dogs.”

 In terms of learning and obedience, they’re not far behind either.
-The Giant Schnauzer is able to learn a new command with 15 to 25 repetitions.
+The Giant Schnauzer is able to learn a new command with just 15 to 25 repetitions.
 Plus, they’re also able to obey a known command 70% (or better) of the time.

 Other Reasons Why Schnauzers Are Smart